dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 ##### New behavior

 Starting with EF Core 9.0, the discriminator property is now called `$type` by default.
-If you have existing documents in Cosmos DB from previous versions of EF, these use the old `Discriminator` naming, and after upgrading to EF 9.0, queries against those documents will fail.
+If you have existing documents in Azure Cosmos DB from previous versions of EF, these use the old `Discriminator` naming, and after upgrading to EF 9.0, queries against those documents will fail.

 ##### Why